yeti-switch/doc/docs/en/yeti-ui.rst

     Codec group
         Codecs group which will be used to interact with this gateway.
     Anonymize sdp
-        Anonymize client's SDP session data ( session name, uri, origin user ) Proxy media
+        Anonymize client's SDP session data ( session name, uri, origin user ).
+    Proxy media
         Determines RTP processing mode.
 Must be enabled to have possibility of transcoding.
     Single codec in 200ok
-        If enabled, YETI will leave only once codec in responses with SDP (exception is only telephone-event.
+        If enabled, YETI will leave only once codec in responses with SDP (Exception is only telephone-event.
-        it will be added anyway if received in SDP offer and present in codecs group for this gateway) Transparent seqno
+        It will be added anyway if received in SDP offer and present in codecs group for this gateway).
+    Transparent seqno
-        Transparent transmission of the RTP SEQ number on RTP relay Transparent ssrc
+        Transparent transmission of the RTP SEQ number on RTP relay.
+    Transparent ssrc
-        Transparent transmission of the RTP SSRC number on RTP relay Force symmetric rtp
+        Transparent transmission of the RTP SSRC number on RTP relay.
+    Force symmetric rtp
         Ignore remote address negotiated in SDP.
         Use address gained from first received RTP/RTCP packet.